Pulling a patient up in bed

 You must move or pull someone up in bed the right way to avoid injuring the patient's shoulders and skin.
 Using the right method will also help protect your back.

-It takes at least two people to safely move a patient up in bed.
+It takes at least 2 people to safely move a patient up in bed.

 Friction from rubbing can scrape or tear the person's skin.
 Common areas at risk for friction are the shoulders, back, buttocks, elbows, and heels.